Core SDK options

 See our documentation generation guide for more details on SDK language support for the different documentation options.

-setting defines the type of documentation to generate for your SDKs.
+The docs setting defines the type of documentation to generate for your SDKs.
 This setting is optional, and if not set, the SDKs will not include any documentation.

 {